Dominhthai/BCGM/README.md

 ## Abstract

-This repository contains the implementation of **BCGM** (Balanced Combined Gradient Matching), a novel approach designed to address class imbalance challenges in multimodal emotion recognition tasks.
+This repository contains the implementation of **BCGM** (Balanced Classifier-Guided Modulation), a novel approach designed to address class imbalance challenges in multimodal emotion recognition tasks.
 Our method demonstrates improved performance on benchmark datasets through innovative combination strategies.

 ## Table of Contents